Rozi-Academy/RazorAppStudio/README.md

 Ensure that your users are aware of your privacy practices by providing access to the privacy policy file hosted here.
 You can link to it within your app as needed.

 ### 2. **app-ads.txt**
 To set up ads in your apps, especially through networks like AdMob, you must implement the **app-ads.txt** file.
-Do not download this file from the above link.
+Do not use this file in Your AdMob or anywhere.

 ---